Razyapoo/KGBClusteringDocumentation/user_documentation.md

 <h2 id="restrictions">Restrictions on a graph</h2>

-1. It is not possible to group nodes placed in different hierarchical groups, hierarchical levels, visual classes, or having different parent node.
-It is not possible to add a pseudo-parent node into a group.
+1. It is not possible to group nodes placed in different [hierarchical groups](glossary.md#hierarchical-groups-glossary), [hierarchical levels](glossary.md#hierarchical-level-glossary), visual classes, or having different parent node.
+It is not possible to include a pseudo-parent node within a group.
-2. It is not possible to delete a pseudo-parent node.
+2. It is not possible to manually delete a pseudo-parent node.
+It will be automatically deleted when the last node inside will be deleted.
-3. It is not possible to expand node's children if some its descendants are already collapsed.
+3. It is not possible to expand node's children if some of its descendants have already been collapsed.
-4. If a node was expanded with its children and next they were collapsed, then the same expansion will not show children since they are already existing in the graph.
-In such case you should show (uncollapse) them using wheel or +/- button.
+4. If a node;s children were previously expanded and then collapsed, attempting to expand the node again will not display its children since they are already present in the graph in a collapsed state.
+In this case, you can reveal them by using grouping of clusters zooming and mouse wheel or the "+" button.
-5. It is still possible to use clustering in the case if some node (and possibly its descendants) was removed, and therefore the hierarchy was broken.
-6. The "+" button or wheel ungroup all groups placed at the [current hierarchical level](#current-hierarchical-level-glossary).
-In the case you want to ungroup certain group, select such group and double click on it (or use "break" button).
+5. The "+" button or mouse wheel ungroup all groups placed at the [current hierarchical level](#current-hierarchical-level-glossary).
+To ungroup a specific group, select it and double click on it, or use the "break" button.
-7. If there is at least one node of some hierarchy on the graph, then for non-hierarchical expansions, no new node and only non-hierarchical edges leading to existing nodes are displayed on the graph.
-All other nodes and edges are still being created and will be displayed during the next hierarchical expansions.
-8. If you want to expand a node with its children, but there are already expanded and collapsed its sibling nodes, then to display their (siblings') children, use the - button to return to the level where only sibling nodes are shown, and then using the + button show all children of all siblings.
-9. It is not available during the group compact mode to use view expansions
+6. When the group compact mode is enabled, it is not possible to expand any nodes.

 <h2>Example</h2>